biocatiit/website/content/pages/about_detectors.rst

 BioCAT has the following CCD detector routinely available:

-*   **MAR165** - A detector with a165 mm diameter active area, standard mode 2k x 2k 80 µm
+*   **MAR165** - A detector with a 165 mm diameter active area, standard mode 2k x 2k 80 µm
     pixels, ~1 ADU/ 12 keV X-ray photon.
 The MAR detector has been upgraded with baseline stabilization electronics and a thinner phosphor (~65 µm psf function) so it can be used in unbinned mode with 40 µm pixels.